twaugh/journal-brief/README.md

 ## Configuration

 A YAML configuration in `~/.config/journal-brief.conf` defines which journal entries should be ignored.

+Each exclusion is defined by a list of journal fields and their possible matches.
+All fields in an exclusion must match at least one of their possible match values for an entry to be excluded.

 For example:

 ```yaml
 exclusions: